White Paper Addresses Key Issues in Legal Battles over Gender-Affirming Health Care

 States and their amici, as well as conservative commentators, have cited these events as support for U.S. bans on gender-affirming care and have characterized the Cass Review as casting doubt on the scientific evidence base for gender-affirming care.
 Some academics have raised concerns about the Cass Review, but major news outlets have given the Review positive coverage, treating its findings as authoritative.
 The Cass Review has already been cited by states in preliminary filings with the Supreme Court.

 Alstott, McNamara, and their co-authors evaluate the Cass Review and reach a very different conclusion.
-In fact, the Cass Review does not recommend a ban on gender-affirming medical care, the report states.
+In fact, the Cass Review does not recommend a ban on gender-affirming medical care, the white paper states.

 “It is vital that the national and international medical community, policymakers, and the media understand what the Cass Review is and what it is not,” Alstott said.
 “The Review will likely be cited by states attempting to ban gender-affirming care, but, in fact, it is does not recommend a ban on medical care for transgender youth.”